V4Fire/Client/src/base/b-virtual-scroll-new/README.md

   }
   ```

-- Avoid making the last useless request: This pertains to the `shouldPerformDataRequest` and `shouldStopRequestingData` functions.
-By default, these functions check the last data chunk to see if it returned anything.
+- Avoid making the last useless request: This pertains to the `shouldStopRequestingData` function.
+By default, this function check the last data chunk to see if it returned anything.
 It's better to avoid this and inform the component in advance that all data has been loaded.
 You can achieve this by comparing the value returned by your server, indicating the total number of items with the current number of items in `b-virtual-scroll`, as demonstrated in the example above.

 ### Control the Rendering Conveyor with `itemsFactory`